Historical: What is the Air Quality Index?

-The Air Quality Index (AQI) is an indicator of air quality, based on air pollutants that have adverse effects on human health and the environment.
+The Air Quality Index (AQI) is an indicator of air quality which is previously used to measure Ontario's air quality.
+The Air Quality Health Index (AQHI) replaced the AQI on June 24, 2015.
+The AQI is based on air pollutants that have adverse effects on human health and the environment.

 The pollutants are ozone, fine particulate matter, nitrogen dioxide, carbon monoxide, sulphur dioxide and total reduced sulphur compounds.